skx/overseer/README.md

 * As the storage-queue for parsed-jobs.
 * As the storage-queue for test-results.

-Because overseer can be executed in a distributed fashion tests are not executed as they are parsed/read, instead they are inserted into a redis-queue.
-Workers then poll the queue, and fetch/execute jobs as they become available.
+Because overseer is executed in a distributed fashion tests are not executed as they are parsed/read, instead they are inserted into a redis-queue.
+A worker, or number of workers, then poll that queue fetching/executing jobs as they become available.

 In small-scale deployments it is probably sufficient to have a single worker, and all the software running upon a single host.
 For a larger number of